As an independent college career counselor, I hear lots of scholarship myths. Here are the most common:

 1. Everyone has a scholarship.

-This is not true.
+This scholarship information is not true.
 Most money comes from the college itself in the form of grants or loans.
-Most people do not apply or use scholarship money.
+Most people do not apply for, nor have scholarship money.
 Schools often use the word “scholarship” in reference to many different things, even things like a “tuition discount.”
 Beware of the use of the word “scholarship.”

-This is not true because most people do not get the big money awards.
+This is not true because most people do not get the big-money awards.
 There is simply too much competition for the big awards.
-Most students who win scholarships are winning small, local awards which can help offset the cost of books, transportation etc. Winning a few small scholarships can add up to big money.
-Usually it’s the small awards from the local Kiwanis club or your parent’s place of work where a student has the best chance of winning an award.
+Most students who win scholarships are winning small, local awards that can help offset the cost of books, transportation, etc. Winning a few small scholarships can add up to big money.
+Usually, it’s the small awards from the local Kiwanis club or your parent’s place of work where a student has the best chance of winning an award.

-This is untrue because there are all sorts of scholarships out there for things like having red hair or being from a certain region.
+This scholarship information is untrue because there are all sorts of scholarships for things like having red hair or being from a certain region.
 If you look a bit at the scholarship sites, like Scholarship.com, Scholly and Fastweb, you will see a wide variety of scholarships that have nothing to do with merit or skills.